 When the water levels are high, an elevated trailed is available for dramatic views of the towering canyon walls surrounding the green waters of the Rio Grande.
 Many choose to explore via kayak as well.

-When to go: I found the evening golden hour the best time to be driving the Ross Maxwell road.
+The best time to drive Ross Maxwell road is in the evening golden hour.
 The mountains turn to gold during the latter stages of the day, while adding some shadow play and texture.

 Wade through the Rio Grande surrounded by towering, 1500-ft limestone walls on the Santa Elena Canyon Trail!
 This may be the most popular natural feature in the entire national park, and for good reason.